wildonion/gem/README.md

 ### 🗃️ Directory and Structure Explained

-> Note that to use dev and admin panel APIs Remember to run conse mafia hyper server first.

 * `core`: hyper, actix web HTTP and actix WS servers.
     * `stripewh`: stripe webhook listener for checkout events.
     * `xbot`: X bot for twitter tasks verification.